Piece of Cake (TV series): Production

 Six mock-up Spitfires were built as static or ground-running props.
 Most were destroyed during the air-raid sequences later in filming.

 Original plans called for six Spitfires to be used in the UK filming of the series (a Mk.1a, a Mk.VIIIc, three Mk.IXs and a PR.Mk.XI), but the owner of the Mk.VIIIc could not participate after a family member was severely injured in an unrelated air accident and filming commenced with five Spitfires painted in a generic period-correct scheme.
-A sixth Spitfire was flown in the US for the bomber shoot-down scenes with a Heinkel 111.
+A sixth Spitfire was flown in the US for the bomber shoot-down scenes with a Heinkel He 111.

 Veteran display pilot Ray Hanna (1928-2005) performed the scene where a Spitfire flies under a bridge in France.
 The scene itself was filmed by the stone bridge at Winston near Barnard Castle and Hanna, a New Zealand-born former RAF fighter pilot and Red Arrows leader, flew his own Spitfire LF.Mk.IX "MH434/G-ASJV" for the sequence.
 Hanna's son Mark also flew in the production.

 The series used footage from the 1969 motion picture Battle of Britain for many of the dogfight scenes.
 Air-to-air filming of the aerial sequences was done with a vintage B-25 Mitchell bomber, Harvard trainer and an Agusta 109 helicopter, all of which served as camera ships for the shoot.